-- Supreme Leader Khamene'i sits as the apex of Iran's hardline leaders and factions.
+- Supreme Leader Khamene'i sits as the apex of Iran's hardliners.
 His consistent refrain, and the title of his book widely available in Iran, is "I am a revolutionary, not a diplomat."
-He and leaders of Iran's Islamic Revolutionary Guard Corps (IRGC), the military and internal security force created after the Islamic revolution, consistently support regional interventions, even when doing so earns international criticism. - More moderate Iranian leaders, including President Hassan Rouhani and Foreign Minister Mohammad Javad Zarif, argue that Iran should not have any "permanent enemies."
-They maintain that a pragmatic foreign policy has resulted in easing of international sanctions under the JCPOA, increased worldwide attention to Iran's views, and the positioning of Iran as a trade and transportation hub.
-They argue for continuing to adhere to the JCPOA as a means of dividing the United States from Europe and other U.S. partners-virtually all of which opposed the U.S. withdrawal from the JCPOA.
-Criticism from hardliners contributed to Zarif's resignation in February 2019, but Rouhani did not accept the resignation and Zarif remains in position.
-The moderate factions draw support from Iran's youth and intellectuals who want integration with the West. - The degree to which public opinion shapes Iranian foreign policy decisions is not clear.
-During protests in Iran in December 2017-January 2018, some protesters expressed opposition to the use of Iran's financial resources for regional interventions rather than to improve the living standards of the population.
+He and leaders of Iran's Islamic Revolutionary Guard Corps (IRGC), the military and internal security force created after the Islamic revolution, support regional interventions despite the risks of doing so. - More moderate Iranian leaders, including President Hassan Rouhani, argue that Iran should not have any "permanent enemies."
+They maintain that a pragmatic foreign policy has resulted in European support for the JCPOA despite Trump Administration opposition to that accord, increased worldwide attention to Iran's views, and the positioning of Iran as a trade hub. - The degree to which public opinion affects Iranian foreign policy is not clear.
+During protests in Iran since late 2017, some protesters have expressed opposition to the use of Iran's financial resources for regional interventions rather than to improve the living standards of the population.
 And, the 2011-2016 period of comprehensive international sanctions weakened Iran's economy and living standards to the point where the government accepted a compromise to limit its nuclear program.
 Yet, the regime has not at any time shifted its regional policies in response to domestic public opinion.